 Macquarie Island science

 Macquarie Island is a breeding place for millions of seabirds, mostly penguins.
 The island is home for 25 bird species, including four penguin species.
-Seals, including the world's largest species, the elephant seal, also haul out on the beaches for breeding.
+Seals are also prevalent, and haul onto the beaches for breeding.
 The large population of wildlife on Macquarie Island ensure that biological sciences remain an important part of the overall research program.

-Other scientific programs undertaken on Macquarie Island include upper atmosphere physics, geoscience, medicine, meteorology and climate change studies.
+Other scientific programs undertaken on Macquarie Island include upper atmosphere physics, geoscience, medicine, meteorology, remediation, and climate change studies.

-More information on current science programs at Macquarie Island is available by search.
+Information on current science programs at Macquarie Island is available through the science programs search.